-Write an article about What Do Baby Cows Eat.
-The baby cows are just like human babies.
+Today I Will Write an article about What Do Baby Cows Eat.
+Baby cows are just like human babies.
 They need nourishment from milk, an essential nutrient for them to grow up healthy and strong.

 Milk provides all the necessary nutrients for a calf’s growth.
 Calves require ten times more calcium than adults, 50% more phosphate and magnesium, three times more vitamin A, four times more vitamin B, and six times more nitrogen than adults.

 A calf’s stomach can only hold about 16 liters of milk, the same volume as a soda bottle.
 To satisfy the calf’s appetite, each cow produces approximately 305 kg of milk per year (compared to 2-3 kg per year for humans).
 The taste of milk is so addicting to the calf that they would instead drink milk than water.
 They will even go dry if milk is not available.

 Himalayan Secrets 5.5LB (2.5KG) Large Compressed Pink Himalayan Salt Animal Lick Block for Livestock and Wildlife – 100% Pure & Natural Feed Salt – 84 Natural Minerals and Trace Elements

 For them to drink water, calves will have to eat hay or grasses.
 If there are none, then they would end up starving themselves to death.

 The general rule is that a calf should be given a calf starter and hay, but if the cow has been weaned early, it would require a commercial milk replacer.
 If this is unavailable, diluted condensed or evaporated milk can also be used.